^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Background are diseases and changes in the vaginal part of the cervix, which contribute to the emergence and development of cervical cancer.
+Background diseases and changes in the vaginal part of the cervix that contribute to the occurrence and development of cervical cancer are called background diseases.

 Background processes are characterized by hyperplasia of epithelial cells.